Nikoloz Basilashvili: 2021: Two titles, Masters finalist

-2022: Doha finalist in consecutive years, Wimbledon third round, Match-fixing allegations
+2022: Doha finalist, Wimbledon third round

 Basilashvili started his 2022 season by representing Georgia at the ATP Cup.
 Georgia was in Group D alongside Argentina, Poland, and Greece.
 Playing against Argentina, he lost to world No. 13 Diego Schwartzman.
 Against Greece, he retired during his match against world No. 4, Stefanos Tsitsipas, due to having breathing issues.
 In the end, Georgia ended fourth in Group D. Seeded second at the Sydney Classic, he was defeated in the second round by Andy Murray in three sets.
 Seeded 21st at the Australian Open, he lost in the first round to five-time finalist, Andy Murray, in five sets.

 Seeded fourth at the Open Sud de France, Basilashvili was eliminated in the second round by qualifier Damir Džumhur.
 Seeded eighth in Rotterdam, he was beaten in the first round by Mackenzie McDonald.
 Seeded third and the defending champion at the Qatar ExxonMobil Open, he reached the final once again where he fell to second seed and world No. 16, Roberto Bautista Agut, in a rematch of the previous year's final.
 At the Dubai Championships, he was ousted from the tournament in the first round by lucky loser Alexei Popyrin.
-Seeded 18th and last year finalist at the Indian Wells Masters, he lost in the third round to 12th seed and defending champion, Cameron Norrie, in a rematch of last year's final.
+Seeded 18th and previous year finalist at the Indian Wells Masters, he lost in the third round to 12th seed and defending champion, Cameron Norrie, in a rematch of the previous year's final.
 Seeded 18th at the Miami Open, he was defeated in the second round by American Jenson Brooksby.

 Basilashvili began his clay-court season at the Monte-Carlo Masters.
 Seeded 15th, he retired during his first-round match against Grigor Dimitrov due to breathing issues and chest pain.
 Seeded ninth at the Barcelona Open, he lost in the second round to Spanish wildcard Jaume Munar.
 Seeded fourth and the defending champion at the BMW Open in Munich, he fell in the quarterfinals to seventh seed Miomir Kecmanović.
 In Madrid, he was beaten in the second round by seventh seed, world No. 9, and eventual champion, Carlos Alcaraz.
 At the Italian Open, he lost in the second round to 13th seed and world No. 16, Denis Shapovalov.
 Seeded fifth at the Geneva Open, he was defeated in the second round by eventual finalist João Sousa.
 Seeded 22nd at the French Open, he lost in the second round to Mackenzie McDonald.